Your cart is currently empty!

 - Exercise.
 Exercise affects the liver’s production of bile acids, which are consumed by bile-loving gut microbes.
 They produce “secondary” bile acids, which kill pathogens and are consumed by beneficial microbes, spreading diversity throughout the microbiota.
 Even a brisk walk helps.

-As incredible as it seems, microbes may have influenced the evolution of our brains and our social behavior in an effort to propagate their own genes.
 For headstrong human hosts, that’s more than a little humbling.
-Still, humans are naturally gregarious, so it doesn’t take much of a push—and as long as we’re both on the same team, what do we have to lose?
+Still, humans are naturally gregarious, so it doesn’t take much of a push—and as long as we’re all on the same team, what do we have to lose?
+Let’s party!

 References